Yiklek/ovim/README.md

 > ATTENTION! this framework is under developing and not stable.

-> ATTENTION! ovim is now compatible with vim
+> ATTENTION! ovim is not compatible with vim from v0.1.4.

 ovim is a neovim config and plugins manage framework.
 ovim provides themes, completion, lsp, ime and other useful plugins.